atomic6-org/ghg/docs-sphinx/source/glossary.rst

     wastewater treatment plant, water supply treatment plant, or air pollution control facility exclusive of the treated effluent from a wastewater treatment plant.

+    **Vehicle Miles** is a measure used extensively in transportation planning.
+It measures the amount of travel for all vehicles in a geographic region over a given period of time.

+    **Ton-Miles** is a term used to refer to one ton of freight carried one miles, as a unit of traffic.
+Ton-miles should not be calculated by simply multiplying total miles by total tons - this calculation effectively assumes that the entire tonnage is transported on each and every truck, railcar, aircraft, or barge and will likely overstate ton-miles.